How to Conduct Employee Training Needs Assessment

 - Surveys to Managers: This training analysis template example can be used when doing a group/job role level assessment.
 Managers will often be the best ones to identify skills and knowledge that their teams have or don’t have.

 - Employee Feedback Surveys: Sending a survey to employees is helpful to get specific details on the need for training and development from the individual’s perspective.

-- Business Key Performance Indicators (KPIs): A good training needs example that will help you assess whether employees have the necessary skills would be looking at KPIs.
+- Business Key Performance Indicators (KPIs): A good training needs analysis report template example that will help you assess whether employees have the necessary skills would be looking at KPIs.
 (For example, call handling volume per department or the number of successfully closed support tickets per day.)